Alex Sandro and Khedira injuries a concern for Juve

 "Personalised work for Giorgio Chiellini and Gonzalo Higuain also continues.
 Training is scheduled for Saturday afternoon."

-The Turin giants are top of the table with 12 games remaining, just a point ahead of Lazio.
+The Turin giant is top of the table with 12 games remaining, just a point ahead of Lazio.